-ervices that are covered for you What you must pay when you get these services hysician/Practitioner services, including doctor's office sits (continued) Medicare-covered telehealth services: Some telehealth services, including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You are not a new patient and The check-in is not related to an office visit in the past 7 days and The check-in does not lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You are not a new patient and The evaluation is not related to an office visit in the past 7 days and The evaluation does not lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record if you are not a new patient \$0 copay for each Medicare-covered primary care provider visit. \$45 copay for each Medicare-covered specialist visit.
-Second opinion by another network provider prior to surgery(1) \$45 copay for each Medicare-covered specialist visit.
+What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office visits (continued) Available means of electronic exchange include: Audio and visual communication Audio only (telephone or other communication device) E-visit through online portal \$0 copay for each Medicare-covered telehealth services: Medicare-covered primary Some telehealth services, including consultation, care provider visit. diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or \$50 copay for each other places approved by Medicare Medicare-covered Telehealth services for monthly end-stage renal diseasespecialist visit. related visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: O You are not a new patient and The check-in is not related to an office visit in the past 7 days and The check-in does not lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You are not a new patient and The evaluation is not related to an office visit in the past 7 days and The evaluation does not lead to an office visit within 24 hours or the soonest available

-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) \$0 copay for Medicare- covered dental services. • Other healthcare professionals PAs and NPs, depending on the specialty: PCP office visit: \$0 copay Specialist office visit: \$45 copay Administration of injections, excluding immunization vaccinations 20% coinsurance for administration of injections, excluding immunization vaccinations Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$40 copay for each Medicare-covered podiatry visit.
-Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) Second opinion by another network provider prior to surgery (1) \$50 copay for each Medicare-covered specialist visit.
+Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) \$0 copay for Medicare- covered dental services.
+Other healthcare professionals Includes Physician Assistants (PAs) and Nurse Practitioners (NPs) PAs and NPs, depending on the specialty: PCP office visit: \$0 copay Specialist office visit: \$50 copay Administration of injections, excluding immunization vaccinations 20% coinsurance for administration of injections, excluding immunization vaccinations Podiatry services \$50 copay for each Covered services include: Medicare-covered podiatry visit in all outpatient Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) settings.
+Routine foot care for members with certain medical conditions affecting the lower limbs Prostate cancer screening exams There is no coinsurance, For men age 50 and older, covered services include the following - once every 12 months: copayment, or deductible for an annual PSA test.
+Digital rectal exam Prostate Specific Antigen (PSA) test